Glasgow - Victoria Infirmary

 Robert W Logan, Senior Lecturer and Honorary Consultant at the Glasgow Royal Hospital for Sick Children, had his remit extended to include administrative charge of the Department at the Western Infirmary/Gartnavel General Hospital from 1980 to 1984.
 During this time the biochemical services throughout the Western District of Glasgow were rationalised. (ref: 82)

 JK McKee, from Blackpool and Exeter (1969 to 1976), was appointed as Consultant.
 She studied the use of plasma cortisol levels as an index of stress, having attended ward rounds with Dr D Mattingly, the physician in Exeter who published the method for the fluorimetric determination of plasma cortisol in 1962.
 McKee retired in 1984.

 Michael J Hallworth, from Addenbrookes Hospital in Cambridge, was appointed as Principal Biochemist in 1982.
-He was appointed as Top Grade Biochemist in St Peters Hospital, Chertsey, in 1986 and the Royal Shrewsbury Hospital ca. 1990.
+He was appointed as Top Grade Biochemist in St Peters Hospital, Chertsey, in 1986 and the Royal Shrewsbury Hospital 1989.
+He was Chair of the ACB from 2000 to 2003.
 He received the Healthcare Scientist of the Year Award for 2008 from NHS Medical Director, Professor Sir Bruce Keogh and became an Honorary Member of the ACB when he retired in 2014.

 Richard J Spooner, who had moved from Sheffield to the Glasgow Royal Infirmary (1975 to 1983), was appointed as Principal Biochemist in 1983, Top Grade and head of the scientific department when Roberts retired in 1994.
 Spooner retired in 2011 and was elected Emeritus Member of the ACB in 2012